pmacosta/putil/README.rst

 ============

-1. The `repository <https://bitbucket.org/pacosta/putil>`_ may be forked from Bitbucket; clone the forked repository recursively since the `Read the Docs documentation theme <https://github.com/snide/sphinx_rtd_theme>`_ is a repository sub-module [#f1]_:
+1. The `repository <https://bitbucket.org/pacosta/putil>`_ may be forked from Bitbucket [#f1]_:

 	.. code-block:: bash

-		$ git clone --recursive \
+		$ git clone \
 		      https://bitbucket.org/[bitbucket-user-name]/putil.git
+                Cloning into 'putil'...
+                ...
 		$ cd putil
 		$ export PUTIL_DIR=${PWD}

-2. Install the project's Git hooks.
+2. Install the project's Git hooks and build the documentation.
 The pre-commit hook does some minor consistency checks, namely trailing whitespace and `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ compliance via Pylint.
 Assuming the directory to which the repository was cloned is in the :bash:`$PUTIL_DIR` shell environment variable:

 	.. code-block:: bash

-		$ ${PUTIL_DIR}/sbin/setup-git-hooks.sh
+		$ ${PUTIL_DIR}/sbin/complete-cloning.sh
+                Installing Git hooks
+                Building putil package documentation
+                ...

 3. Ensure that the Python interpreter can find the package modules (update the :bash:`$PYTHONPATH` environment variable, or use